conan-io/docs/tutorial/creating_packages/define_package_information.rst

     add_executable(example src/example.cpp)
     target_link_libraries(example hello::hello)

 You can see that we are linking with the target name ``hello::hello``.
-This is the target name that Conan creates by default, but we can change it using the properties model.
+Conan sets this target name by default, but we can change it using the *properties model*.
 Let's try to change it to the name ``hellotarget``.
 To do this, we have to set the property ``cmake_target_name`` in the package_info method of our *hello/1.0* Conan package: